benwiz/graphics/README.md

     - Handle timeouts correctly (2, 1, 1)
   - Feature detect
     - Consume config file for max number of points
-    - DLib facial point detection
-    - Consider moving away from SIFT Key Point detection to using edge detection.
-Canny detection specifically.
-Maybe there is some fusion where we find points along edges?
-Also consider adding random points in - then we may be able to make gifs.
-    - Reduce noise in image using cv::cuda::fastNlMeansDenoisingColored
+    - Use Numpy arrays
+    - Consider adding noise to canny points (maybe other points too, not facial)
   - Partition
     - Voronoi option (pre-requisite: Prepare all services to handle polygons instead of triangles... this is a significant amount of work)
   - Color